-The feature: Bing for Xbox Live The promise: Xbox dashboard to add Bing search, supported by Kinect, so that you can tell your living room, “Xbox Bing [something]”, and it’ll give you all the games, movies, music and so on it can find related to that topic.
+The promise: Xbox dashboard to add Bing search, supported by Kinect, so that you can tell your living room, “Xbox Bing [something]”, and it’ll give you all the games, movies, music and so on it can find related to that topic.

-The feature: Content and Entertainment Partnerships The promise: Microsoft really, really wants your Xbox to be about the only thing you ever use your TV for.
+The promise: Microsoft really, really wants your Xbox to be about the only thing you ever use your TV for.
 They promised to increase the number of partnerships for media delivery by a factor of 10, to add “live television”, and to work with YouTube in the US, Canal+ in France, Foxtel in Australia and Sky in the UK.

 The promise: Sit in a chair and talk to your television in order to start games, find features, and so on.

-The feature: Kinect Fun Labs The promise: “Available today”, Kinect Fun Labs is a playground for all manner of Kinect features that may or may not have any actual applications in games or apps as of yet, like finger-tracking or people-scanning.
+The promise: “Available today”, Kinect Fun Labs is a playground for all manner of Kinect features that may or may not have any actual applications in games or apps as of yet, like finger-tracking or people-scanning.

-The feature: UFC on Xbox Live The promise: Ultimate Fighting Championship pay-per-view matches streaming in HD, along with fight archives and online features like fighter statistics, match prediction and so on.
+The promise: Ultimate Fighting Championship pay-per-view matches streaming in HD, along with fight archives and online features like fighter statistics, match prediction and so on.
 Due late 2011.

 The verdict: Promise kept.
 UFC on Xbox Live launched in December.